RomanNahryshko/refurbish/documentation/docs/user-manual/operations-manager/overview.md

 6. **Print labels** for all phones so technicians can find them
 7. **Check progress** throughout the day

-## What you can't do
-- You can't manage inventory or spare parts
-- You can't see detailed financial reports

 ## Remember
 You're the bridge between suppliers and our repair team.
 Everything starts with you getting phones properly registered in the system!